EshwarraoR/weather_dashboard_application/README.md

 ## Features

-- **Real-time Weather:** Automatically detect user location and display current weather conditions.
+- Real-time Location Weather: Detect the user's location using the browser Geolocation API and display current weather data.

-- **City Search:** Search weather by any city worldwide, with smart autocomplete powered by OpenWeatherMap’s Geocoding API.
+- City Search with Autocomplete: Search weather by city name with instant autocomplete suggestions.

-- **24-Hour Forecast:** Hourly forecast starting from the current time, shown in user-friendly AM/PM format.
-- **Attractive Design:** Modern UI with glassmorphism, animated backgrounds, and responsive layout.
+- Multiple Favorites: Save and manage multiple favorite cities, with support for adding and deleting favorites.

+- 24-hour Hourly Forecast: View detailed 3-hour interval weather forecasts for the next 24 hours.

+- Severe Weather Alerts: Receive live notifications of weather warnings and hazards for your location or searched city.

+- Weather-based Suggestions: Helpful daily tips such as "Carry an umbrella" or "Use sunscreen" based on live weather conditions.

+- Responsive and Attractive UI: Beautiful modern design with glassmorphism style and smooth animated background.

-- **Keyboard Friendly:** Press Enter to search and navigate autocomplete suggestions.
+- Keyboard Friendly: Supports Enter key search and easy navigation between favorite locations.
-- **Error Handling:** Handles undefined or missing data gracefully.

 ---